websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/tags-and-categories/user-guide/auto-tagging/auto-tagging-text.md

    Currently, text auto tagging is only available for text-based documents, text-based web content, and blog entries.
 Tags applied automatically are English only.
 ```

-Text auto tagging is disabled by default.
-To enable Text Auto Tagging:

-* Ensure that [asset auto tagging](./configuring-asset-auto-tagging.md) is enabled.
-Although it's enabled by default, administrators can disable it.

-* Ensure that a text auto tagging provider is configured and enabled for the asset types you want to auto tag.

-There are two text auto-tagging providers in the portal:
+By default, Text Auto Tagging is disable by default.
+Users must enable Auto Tagging in DXP and then enable a text auto tagging provider.
+Lastly, they must choose the asset types they want to auto tag.
+There are two text auto-tagging providers in DXP:

-* **Google Cloud Natural Language Text Auto Tagging**: Uses the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) to analyze and automatically tag portal content.
+* **Google Cloud Natural Language Text Auto Tagging**: Uses the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) to analyze and automatically tag content.

 * **OpenNLP Text Auto Tagging**: Uses the open source [Apache OpenNLP](https://opennlp.apache.org/) library to analyze and automatically tag portal content.
 Three models are used: location name finder, organization finder, and person name finder.